corlinp/Hello-RunBox/Docker/README.md

 tenzar run --image hello-runbox
 ```

-6. Monitor the deployment status with until it is 'running'
+6. Monitor the deployment status until it is 'running'

 ```bash
 tenzar monitor